What is the TechLab?

 Where is the TechLab located?

 The TechLab is located on the first floor of Sherman Fairchild Library, room 131.
 It is on the east side next to the stairwell.

 When is the TechLab open?

 Does it cost anything to use the TechLab?

-Currently, no. The opening of the TechLab was funded by the Moore-Hufstedler fund through the 2016 academic year and is now being generously supported by the Caltech Library, so there is currently no cost for members of the Caltech community to use its facilities.
+Nope!
+The startup cost of the TechLab was initially funded by the Moore-Hufstedler fund through the 2016 academic year and is now being maintained and supported by the Caltech Library, so there is currently no associated costs for members of the Caltech community to use the facility.

 Are there restrictions on what can be printed in the TechLab?

 3D printing is also subject to copyright restrictions, just as with paper printers and photocopiers.
 Be sure that you are allowed to be reproducing or printing your object.
 For more information, see the copyright notice on 3D printing developed by the American Library Association.